 As canine hip dysplasia is so often inherited, the best way to reduce the chances of it happening is screening before breeding.
 If you’re considering breeding your dog, screening programs are available to ensure the hip joints are healthy before you start down that road.
 Always consult with your vet before breeding too.

-If you’re buying a breed that’s known to be prone to hip dysplasia, remember to ask the breeder about hip scores and always consult with your vet.
+If you’re buying a breed that’s known to be prone to hip dysplasia, remember to ask the breeder about hip scores of the parents and always consult with your vet.